We help schools like yours around the world

 What is the Tello good for?

-The Tello is a fantastic entry level drone for those who are nervous about getting started with something larger, more expensive, and that can do more damage.
-This makes it a fantastic drone for students, and drone for schools.
+The Tello is a fantastic entry-level drone.
+It reduces the nerves about getting started with something larger, more expensive, and that can do more damage.
+This makes it a fantastic drone for students and in a school environment.

-Being able to program the Tello as well (more on that soon) makes it a fantastic fit for the STEM and Digital Technologies curriculum.
+Being able to program the Tello as well (more on that soon) makes it a fantastic fit for the Digital Technologies and STEM curriculum.

 What is the Tello not good for?

-A little bit of wind if flying this outdoors and as much as those little motors are going to fight to keep it stable, this will not be the little drone that could.
-It will drift away with the wind, and if students are flying outdoors then panic and a moment of chaos will ensue.
-We recommend that the Tello is flown indoors in an enclosed space, particularly in schools.
-Even a bit of a breeze from gymnasium fans and air conditioners can create havoc.
+A little bit of wind when flying outdoors and it will drift away.
+If students are flying outdoors then panic and chaos will ensue.
+We recommend that the Tello be flown indoors in an enclosed space, particularly in schools.
+A small breeze from indoor fans and air conditioners can create issues.

 Can I program with the Tello?